torognes/vsearch/man/commands/vsearch-fasta2fastq.1.md

 # EXAMPLES

-Convert sequences in *input.fasta* into fastq sequences with fake quality values (Q = 40) and a quality offset of 64.
+Convert sequences in *input.fasta* into fastq sequences, with fake quality values (Q = 40), and a quality offset of 64.
 Add sequence length annotations (`--lengthout`).
 Write the results to *output.fastq*: